conventional-commits/conventionalcommits.org/content/next/index.fi.md

 Koodin peruuttaminen voi olla monimutkaista: peruutatko useita muutoksia?
 Jos peruutat ominaisuuden, tulisiko seuraavan julkaisun olla bugikorjaus ominaisuuden sijaan?

+Tavanmukaiset muutokset ei määritä suoraan, miten peruutusten kanssa tulisi toimia.
 Conventional Commits does not make an explicit effort to define revert behavior.
 Instead we leave it to tooling authors to use the flexibility of _types_ and _footers_ to develop their logic for handling reverts.

 One recommendation is to use the `revert` type, and a footer that references the commit SHAs that are being reverted: